IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

-- The heading of the poster should be visible and it should include the topic, the author’s name and contact details.
+- The heading of the poster should be centered at the top of the poster, and it should include the topic, the author’s name and contact details.

-- The letters should be visible, at least from approximately 2.5 meters.
+- Select a legible font that is clearly visible, at least from approximately 2.5 meters.

-- Use simple format and spatial layout with good color combination.
+- Use a simple format and spatial layout with helpful color combinations.

-- Use reader friendly icons and symbols such as arrows, numbers and etc.
+- Use reader-friendly icons and symbols such as arrows, numbers, bullets, boxes.

-- Avoid abbreviations and jargons as much as possible.
+- Avoid abbreviations and jargon as much as possible.

 Dimensions for the posters are 2*3 feet (Width 2 and Height 3).
 Please ensure that your poster does not exceed this size.

 Please ensure that you handover the poster to the organizing committee at the registration table.

 A time slot will be allocated for the poster viewing in the conference program and please ensure that you stand by your poster(s) for discussions and questions during that session.